flythereddflagg/flythereddflagg.github.io/python_book/notes_for_edits.md

 # TODO: Editing the book

-- add bold definitions (done for sections 1-20)
 - Make vocab words explicit.
 Have its own box.
 Bolded, with a formal definition that we can refer back to when we forget what that word means.
-- I like that you use the formal language of the python code instead of dumbing it down.
 - Scaffold the "Hone Your Skills" with example problems,
 - provide some example code to read for chapter 24,
 - provide some riddles to solve when defining functions.